Visit the Blue Mountains By Train: 2 Easy Itineraries

 There is an open area where you can stick your camera outside the glass for photographs.

-Once you arrive on the other side of the valley, you can take a short walk to the top of Katoomba Falls and return to the Skyway for the trip back to the base.
-Alternatively you can get off at stop 8 (the Eastern Skyway Station) and join the skyway here after you have done your walk to the falls and back.
+After crossing the valley, you can walk to the top of Katoomba Falls and return to the Skyway.
+Or, you can get off at stop 8 (the Eastern Skyway Station) and rejoin the Skyway after the walk.

 Ride the Railway next

-Once you are back at the main Scenic World station line up for the Scenic Railway.
+Return to the main Scenic World station and line up for the Scenic Railway.

 Blue Mountains Scenic Railway

-With a 52 degree incline, the Scenic Railway is the steepest passenger railway in the world.
+The Scenic Railway has a 52-degree incline, making it the steepest passenger railway in the world.

-The ride on the railway to the valley floor is an attraction in itself, and the platform at the bottom has fantastic views of the Three Sisters.
-The trip down is my preference because it’s like a rollercoaster ride.
-If you are scared of heights, you might prefer to ride up and take the cable car down and the railway up.
+The railway ride to the valley floor is an attraction in itself.
+The bottom platform has fantastic views of the Three Sisters.
+The trip down is like a rollercoaster ride.
+If you’re scared of heights, you might prefer to ride up and take the cable car down and the railway up.

 The Scenic Walkway

-The Scenic Walkaway is a 2.4km boardwalk runs between the railway and the cable car.
-This walk is accessible for prams and wheelchairs with a natural incline and handrails along the way.
+The Scenic Walkway is a 2.4km boardwalk between the railway and the cable car.
+It’s accessible for prams and wheelchairs with a natural incline and handrails.

 Scenic Walkway Scenic World Katoomba